-Designed for aspiring superintendents and other school district leaders, such as assistant superintendents, executive directors and programs managers.
-Candidates earn the Washington State initial superintendent's certificate.
+Western's Superintendent Certification was designed for aspiring superintendents and other school district leaders, such as assistant superintendents, executive directors and programs managers.
+Candidates earn the Washington State Initial Superintendent's Certificate.
+The two-year program includes six courses delivered through monthly weekend seminars during the academic year, as well as a two-year internship.

 Washington State Requirement

-All candidates for the initial superintendent's certificate must complete a six-credit, six-quarter field experience.
+All candidates for the Initial Superintendent's Certificate must complete a two year (six-credits) field experience.

 The intern shall be under the supervision of a mentoring superintendent.
 Candidates are to discuss leadership goals and administrative career aspirations with the mentoring administrator before, or commensurate with, application to the program.